sk8terboyz/Developer-Playground/README.md

         - This will be a game where kernals will fly around the screen for the user to click on.
 Once a kernal is "popped" (clicked on) it will burst into popcorn and add to the player's score.
     - Dice
         - I want to recreate some classic games with dice, so right now this is just a playground for developing each aspect of the dice.
-    - P5JS
+    - Animations
-        - My friend showed this library to me and they wanted to mess around with it on the website, so I created this page for that purpose.
-This also follows a similar page idea of the "Animation Playground", so I may change to this to be a sub-section, or sub-page, later on.
+        - This is where I plan for all animations to be consolidated (even if they are used in a different part of the website).
+This allows for a consolidated space to bring in new animation libraries and try them out.
+I plan to allow this to import/pull from other html files in order to accomplish this (kind of like Jekyll/Liquid does).
 - Active Projects
     - Active projects are any projects that have the core functionality working.
 This does not mean they are complete, just working.
     - Branches